Not sure how to cook ham? Most hams you find in the grocery store will be fully cooked and ready to eat. The secret is in how you heat it up.

 Step 6: Let the ham breathe again

-When the ham is done cooking, take it out and remove the foil.
+When the ham is done cooking (about 140F internal temperature), take it out and remove the foil.
 Let it rest for 10 to 20 minutes before eating it.
-This way the juices and glaze can better absorb into the meat.
+This way the juices and glaze can be better absorbed into the meat.

 You now have a beautiful, mouth-watering ham to enjoy, and all you had to do was to buy the right type of ham, make a glaze out of easy-to-find ingredients, and use the oven.
 Make it for special occasions, or you can just treat yourself one evening!